aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 The pending table will show tasks for that task type ordered by descending priority level.
 The number in the tab after "Pending" show how many pending tasks are available.
 The columns are described below:

-* **Task ID** - The unique identifer for this task.
+* **Task ID** - The unique identifier for this task.
 Useful for referencing task to NeuVue admins or developers as well as for inspecting the task in the "Inspect Task" page.
 Click on the task ID in this table will redirect you to the "Inspect Task" page for the task ID you clicked on.
 * **Seg ID** - The unique identifier for the neuron in the volume that is the primary target for this proofreading task.
 Seg IDs will sometimes be repeated across many tasks or even users.
 Seg IDs also change after edits so a seg ID listed in the task page may be outdated by the time a user opens that task.
 More info here.
 * **Created** - EST Datetime of creation for this task.
 * **Priority** - Numerical priority of this task.
 Higher priority means that task will be provided to the user earlier in the queue.
 Skipping a task reduces the task priority by 1.
 * **Status** - Current status of the task.
 Four possible statuses: "open", "pending", "closed", "errored".
 Only "open" and "pending" tasks are shown in this table.